RyuNyan-Taro/dd_PPC/README.md

 - process: pipeline.apply_random_forest
 - some category labels are used

+## 21.492
+- model: simple RandomForest
+- process: pipeline.fit_and_predictions
+- a few category labels and hot encoded region columns are used

 # Records
 - pipeline.apply_random_forest
    - two_category: large category has more high difference from prediction